-The core competences of a mountain guide are risk management, guiding, communication and didactics as well as technical skills.
+In addition to technical skills, the core competences of a mountain guide are risk management, guiding, communication and teaching.
 In all sectors he/she demonstrate the highest possible levels of professionalism.

-The tasks of a mountain guide are especially guiding, accompanying, advising, teaching and training of clients in alpine terrain.
-The executed activities do mainly take place in natural environments, however, artificial infrastructures and activities are also subject to certain dangers.
-One of the main tasks of the mountain guide is to protect his clients and himself with concrete measures (recognising, planning, tactics and application of suitable belaying techniques) as effectively as possible from dangers during the execution of these activities.
-For this reason he reduces the risk regularly by his specialist know-how and his large competence to act to the below defined “subjective and objective residual risks”.
+The tasks of a mountain guide are guiding, accompanying, advising, teaching and training of clients in alpine terrain.
+The executed activities mainly take place in natural environments, however, activities in artificial environments are also subject to certain dangers.
+One of the main tasks of the mountain guide is to protect his/her clients and himself with concrete measures (recognising, planning, tactics and application of suitable belaying techniques) as effectively as possible from dangers during the execution of these activities.
+For this reason he/she reduces the risk through his/her specialised know-how and competence to act in accordance with the below defined “subjective and objective residual risks”.

-The applied risk management to reduce the risk is a continuous process that takes place during planning, realisation and reflection with subsequent improvement.
-The mountain guide is aware of a certain risk that always remains, even after having taken protective measures.
-It is his job to inform the clients about the remaining residual risk.
+Applied risk management is a continuous process that improves over time.
+It takes place during planning, realisation and reflection.
+The mountain guide is aware of a certain risk that always exists, even after having taken protective measures.
+It is his/her job to inform clients about the remaining residual risk.